complexdatacollective/network-canvas-monorepo/apps/documentation/docs/desktop/interface-documentation/narrative.en.md

 ---
 title: Narrative

-image: /assets/img/interface-documentation/narrative/narrative-example.png
-type: Visualisation
-creates: Does not create data
-uses_prompts: No
 bad:
   - Resist the urge to create long forms with many items.
 This may discourage participants from naming additional alters, as it will make the task of nominating an alter more burdensome.
   - Avoid attributes that might be better considered relative to other nodes in the network.
 For example, perceptual scales may benefit from using the [Ordinal Bin](../interface-documentation/ordinal-bin) Interface.
 good:
   - Nodes positioned too close together may visually occlude one another or the edge between them.
 Caution participants not to place nodes directly on top of one another.
 ---

+<InterfaceSummary
+  title="Narrative"
+  image="/assets/img/interface-documentation/narrative/narrative-example.png"
+  type="Visualization"
+  creates="Does not create data" usesprompts="false"
+/>

 Sociograms are the visual mapping component of a network interview.
 On the Sociogram, participants draw ties between alters to signify the relationships between individuals within their personal network.